woc-hack/tutorial/README.md

 for data in dataset:
     print(data)

+dataset.close()
 ```
 ---------

-This specific call would allow for direct printing of the data, however, as noted above, the names are saved in BSON and as such will be printed in unicode.
+This specific call allows for direct printing of the data, however, as noted above, the names are saved in BSON and as such will be printed in unicode.
 The first 10 results are shown below.

 -------------
 ```